-In this study, the direct numerical simulations of statistically homogeneous isotropic turbulent flow with $74 \le R{\lambda} \le 321$ are used as the basis for evaluating the different methods for determining the dissipation rate, see Table 2.
+In this study, the direct numerical simulations of statistically homogeneous isotropic turbulent flow with $74 \le R\lambda \le 321$ are used as the basis for evaluating the different methods for determining the dissipation rate, see Table 2.
 Thereby, the performance of the different methods to estimate the energy dissipation rate is not affected by violating fundamental assumptions, e.g., anisotropy or inhomogeneity.
-The simulations are carried out with the parallelized parallel solver TurTLE (Lalescu et al., 2022), which solves the Navier-Stokes equations on a periodic domain using a pseudo-spectral method with a third-order Runge-Kutta time stepping.
+The simulations are carried out with the parallel solver TurTLE (Lalescu et al., 2022), which solves the Navier-Stokes equations on a periodic domain using a pseudo-spectral method with a third-order Runge-Kutta time stepping.
 Here, we use a forcing scheme with a fixed energy injection rate on large scales.
-With this, we reach a statistically stationary state of homogeneous isotropic turbulence within approximately two to three integral times.

 To mimic an ensemble of single-point measurements, we introduced 1000 virtual probes into the flow (one-way coupled, i.e., without back-reaction on the flow), which move with a given constant speed in randomly-directed straight paths to record the local flow velocity.
-Since the trajectories of the virtual probes are randomly oriented and the probability that they are exactly aligned with the simulation boundaries is low, the effect of periodic boundaries on the recorded velocity signal is expected

-- 260 to be small.
-We assume that the virtual probe records idealized velocity time series neglecting the effect of transfer functions (e.g., Horst and Oncley, 2006; Freire et al., 2019, regarding sonic anemometry) (e.g., Horst and Oncley, 2006; Freire et al., 2019, regarding or noise (Lenschow and Kristensen, 1985; Antonia, 2003; Lewis et al., 2021).
-While the root mean square root-mean-square velocity fluctuation is determined by the Navier-Stokes simulation, we can control the mean flow speed through the speed of the virtual probe.
+Since the trajectories of the virtual probes are randomly oriented and the probability that they are exactly aligned with the simulation boundaries is low, the effect of periodic boundaries on the recorded velocity signal is expected to be small.
+We assume that the virtual probe records idealized velocity time series neglecting the effect of transfer functions (e.g., Horst and Oncley, 2006; Freire et al., 2019, regarding sonic anemometry) or noise (Lenschow and Kristensen, 1985; Antonia, 2003; Lewis et al., 2021).
+While the root-mean-square velocity fluctuation is determined by the Navier-Stokes simulation, we can control the mean flow speed through the speed of the virtual probe.
 The range of used constant speeds corresponds to turbulence intensities of 1-50%.
-Along the trajectories, - we then sample the local three-dimensional velocity field (see Fig. 1) as well as the velocity gradient field, where we use spline-interpolation of order 5-to determine values in between grid points, see also (Lalescu et al., 2010, 2022).
+Along the trajectories, we then sample the local three-dimensional velocity field (see Fig. 1) as well as the velocity gradient field, where we use spline-interpolation to determine values in between grid points, see also (Lalescu et al., 2010, 2022).
 By projecting the velocity vector on the direction of the trajectory, e_1 , and the orthogonal directions, e_2 and e_3 , we split the velocity field in longitudinal and transverse components, respectively.
 From the sampled velocity gradient tensor, we compute the local instantaneous dissipation ε_0 .
-The time step is limited either by the stability requirements of the flow solver or, for smaller turbulence - 270 intensities, by the required sampling frequency to capture the underlying flow.
+The time step is limited either by the stability requirements of the flow solver or, for smaller turbulence intensities, by the required sampling frequency to capture the underlying flow.
 Here, we choose the time step such that the distance traveled by the probe within one step is around a tenth of the grid spacing, $U\Delta t \approx 0.1\Delta x$.
-The grid spacing Δx is chosen such that the highest wavenumber k{max} satisfies $k{\text{max}}\eta_K \approx 3$.
+The grid spacing Δx is chosen such that the highest wavenumber $k{\rm max}$ satisfies $k{\rm max}\eta_K \approx 3$.